cid-harvard/vis-toolkit/README.md

 * Able to create multiple instances of visualizations on the same page
  * And eventually coordinate them (e.g brushing one filters another one)
  * Should also share some similar attributes/properties
-* Interactions: focus, selection, filter, aggregate, time change
- * Either from the visualization itslef, or with auto-generated widgets
- * Binding with external buttons/widgets

 * Customized visual design
  * Default CSS but should allow this to be overloaded
 * Default values should be coherent